Author: Dr. Jean-Paul Rodrigue

 The structure of the transport network, the modes used, and traffic levels are the main factors of the environmental impact of transportation.
 Networks influence the spatial distribution of emissions (e.g. centralized versus diffuse networks), while modes relate to the nature of the emissions and the traffic to the intensity of these emissions.
 There are notable differences in the CO2 emissions by freight and passenger modes, but they remain difficult to compare.
 In addition to these environmental impacts, economic and industrial processes sustaining the transport system must be considered.
-These include the extraction and production of fuels, vehicles and construction materials, some of which are very energy-intensive (e.g. aluminum), and the disposal of vehicles, parts as well as the provision of infrastructure.
+These include the extraction and production of fuels, vehicles, and construction materials, some of which are very energy-intensive (e.g. aluminum), and the disposal of vehicles, and parts as well as the provision of infrastructure.
 They all have a life cycle timing their production, utilization, and disposal.
-Thus, the evaluation of the link between transport and the environment without the consideration of cycles in the environment and in the product life alike is likely to convey a limited overview of the situation and may even lead to incorrect appraisal, policies, and mitigation strategies.
+Thus, evaluating the link between transport and the environment without considering cycles in the environment and in the product life alike is likely to convey a limited overview of the situation and may even lead to incorrect appraisal, policies, and mitigation strategies.

 3. Environmental Dimensions